 Things to Know: 'Bathroom bill' poised to clear Texas Senate

-There are 15 comments on the Canada.com story from 14 hrs ago, titled Things to Know: 'Bathroom bill' poised to clear Texas Senate.
-In it, Canada.com reports that:
+There are 15 comments on the Valley Morning Star story from 15 hrs ago, titled Things to Know: 'Bathroom bill' poised to clear Texas Senate.
+In it, Valley Morning Star reports that:

 |